CloudVeneto/CVUserGuide/source/winVMdoc.rst

 ..    include:: <isonum.txt>

-Deploying and using Windows VMs
+Deploying and using Windows VMs (experimental)
 ==========================================